Securing Tomorrow’s Grid: FERC Acts on Low Impact, Virtualization, and Supply Chains

 Why this matters

 • Future trajectory: The request for a study suggests FERC is preparing to expand beyond these incremental measures.
-Low-impact standards could, over time, resemble scaled-down versions of medium-impact obligations.
+Low Impact standards will likely, over time, resemble scaled-down versions of Medium Impact obligations.

 What happened

-FERC issued a Notice of Proposed Rulemaking [NOPR not available at the time of posting; post will be updated with links as they happen] approving 11 modified CIP standards and 22 new or revised glossary definitions to address virtualization and cloud technologies.
-This is the most comprehensive attempt to realign CIP with modern IT/OT architectures and many consider this severely overdue.
+FERC issued a long-awaited Notice of Proposed Rulemaking approving 11 modified CIP standards and 22 new or revised glossary definitions to address virtualization and cloud technologies (Docket RM24-8-000).
+This is the most comprehensive attempt to realign CIP with modern IT/OT architectures and the biggest shift since the V3 to V5 transition (or possibly, ever).

 Highlights of the proposal: